Team-U/Team-U.github.io/Scholarshipinfo.md

 # Scholarships both online and local
-A resource for thos of us that are wanting to continue our learning
+A resource for those of us that are wanting to continue our learning